Who Needs to Step Up to the IT Accessibility Plate? (QUIZ)

 Management and leadership’s advocacy can also be translated through resource allocation.
 When resources are sparse, management and leadership can be a key player in ensuring resources are allocated for accessibility.

-It can seem daunting to reach out to management and leadership, but keep in mind they have the same goal of making education more equal and accessible.
+It can seem daunting to reach out to management and leadership but keep in mind they have the same goal of making education more equal and accessible.

 Right Fielder: Procurement

-Our final player, is procurement.
+Our final player is procurement.
 Procurement holds the purchasing power, meaning they can help obtain the resources that allow greater accessibility.
 Procurement’s role should be to work with other key players and analyze the tools they buy support accessibility.

 It’s true that some solutions may not seem perfect in the beginning, but more often than not, you can take care of the bigger issues.
 A home run in procurement means that at least accessibility is being considered in the decision-making process.

 Ultimately the goal of accessibility initiatives is to benefit the students.
-If it’s the institutions turn to bat, the goal should be to ensure all content can pass like a home run, without errors or compliance issues.
+If it’s the institutions turn to bat, the goal should be to ensure all content can get a home run, without errors or compliance issues.
 Students are at the receiving end of all content, and if they are unable to acquire access to the content produced by a university, it defeats the purpose and role of education.

 As in baseball, it’s what you do before the season starts that makes you a champion.
 In other words, get your staff prepared on how their role fits into accessibility before the requests or even the legal department steps on the plate.